Rook polynomial: Matching polynomials

 We deduce an important fact about the coefficients rk, which we recall given the number of non-attacking placements of k rooks in B: these numbers are unimodal, i.e., they increase to a maximum and then decrease.
 This follows (by a standard argument) from the theorem of Heilmann and Lieb about the zeroes of a matching polynomial (a different one from that which corresponds to a rook polynomial, but equivalent to it under a change of variables), which implies that all the zeroes of a rook polynomial are negative real numbers.

 Connection to matrix permanents

-For incomplete square n × n boards, (i.e. rooks are not allowed to be played on some arbitrary subset of the board's squares) computing the number of ways to place n rooks on the board is equivalent to computing the permanent of a 0–1 matrix.
+For boards that are subsets of the n × n square, the number of ways to place n rooks on the board is the permanent of the 0–1 matrix that has entries 1 at the positions that belong to the board, and all other entries equal to 0.